EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2020-10-15_imports_in_node.md

 ![VS Code suggestion error](/assets/images/vscode-import-error.png)

 So, what can I do in order to have this feature available in my code?, googling a little bit I found that by Node 13 this is an experimental feature (using a special flag) and by Node 14 still [Experimental](https://nodejs.org/api/esm.html#esm_modules_ecmascript_modules) but it doesn't need the flag anymore.
-This was not an option for me because we are using the LTS version of node so what can I do?.
+This was not an option for me because we are using the LTS version of node, so what can I do?.

 ## The Solution

-Well this is Node, think about anything you want and I can assure you there is a package for it, so this was case and I found [esm](https://www.npmjs.com/package/esm), a babel-less light-weight solution for enabling imports on our code, just install the package and add   -r esm to your start script, real magic!:
+Well this is Node, think about anything you want and I can assure you there is a package for it, so this was the case and I found [esm](https://www.npmjs.com/package/esm), a babel-less light-weight solution for enabling imports on our code, just install the package and add `-r esm` to your start script and that's it, real magic!:

 ![VS Code esm](/assets/images/vscode-esm.png)